|Configuring Devices and Editors||Configuring 4Pane||Configuring Terminals|

 First is tree indents.
 In a dir-view, subdirectories are indented compared to their parent.
 If a subdirectory itself has children, there will be an "expand" box within that indent.
 You can configure both the distance between the parent level and the expand box, and that between the expand box and the directory's name.

-Then come five tick-boxes.
+Then come several tick-boxes.
 The first sets whether hidden files and directories are displayed by default (individual panes can override this setting).